-A progression of interventions and consequences during the Didactic phase of education for course failures will be as follows:
+The progression of interventions and consequences during the didactic phase of education for course failures will be as follows:

-- First course failure The student will automatically be placed on Academic Probation and required to complete a successful remediation of all course material and approval of completion by the Course Director.
-If the student is already on Academic Probation, the student will be referred to the P&A Committee for consideration of other consequences, which may include, but are not limited to, consideration of dismissal from the program. - Second course failure -Mandatory meeting with the Director of Academic Education to discuss academic progress.
-The student will be referred to the P&A Committee and a recommendation of dismissal from the program may be made.
+- First course failure The student is automatically placed on academic probation and required to complete a successful remediation of all course material and approval of completion by the Course Director.
+If the student is already on Academic Probation, the student will be referred to the P&A Committee for consideration of other consequences, which may include, but are not limited to, dismissal from the program. - Second course failure Mandatory meeting with the Director of Academic Education to discuss academic progress.
+The student is referred to the P&A Committee, and a recommendation of dismissal from the program may be made.

-Clinical Phase Session 5 thru 7
+Clinical Phase term 5 thru 7

-The following provisions shall govern the students and faculty during the Clinical phase.
+The following provisions shall govern the students and faculty during the clinical phase.